 Controlled Burn Tips

-Cut down grass and weeds and water the area near the poles as to not encourage fires to encroach.
+Cut down grass and weeds, and water the area near the poles as to not encourage fires to encroach.
 Be careful to keep water streams out of power lines.

 If a power pole catches on fire, call the fire department and alert your utility to handle the possible electrical dangers.
-Even if you think you have been able to put out the fire yourself, alert the utility to the fact that it caught fire.
+Even if you think you can put out the fire yourself, alert the utility to the fact that it caught fire.
 The creosote, a preservative, on the inside could still be burning the pole from the inside out.
 In addition, if the pole catches on fire, it could create shock or electrocution hazards to those who may be nearby or spark fires in unintended directions from downed lines.

 Also, keep environmental factors, such as temperature, humidity, and wind direction and speed in mind.
 The wind speed in the area should be low and in a steady direction as to not let the fire get out of control.
 As environmental factors are subject to change, check forecasts and actual conditions before you begin the burn.